-Ability to work effectively in a team setting and independently in a changing work environment.
+Ability to work independently and effectively in a team setting.

-Evidence of ability to successfully engage in professional activities and disciplinary scholarship to satisfy promotion and tenure requirements of the Massachusetts State College Association (MSCA) contract. http://mscaunion.org/contract/.
+Engage in professional activities, continuing scholarship, and University-wide committees to satisfy promotion and tenure requirements of the Massachusetts State College Association (MSCA) contract. http://mscaunion.org/contract/.

-Second Master's degree in a related discipline (second master's degree required for promotion beyond Associate Librarian rank).
+Second Master degree in a related discipline (second master degree required for promotion beyond Associate Librarian rank).